MicrosoftDocs/azure-aks-docs/articles/aks/concepts-storage.md

 Volumes defined and created as part of the pod lifecycle only exist until you delete the pod.
 Pods often expect their storage to remain if a pod is rescheduled on a different host during a maintenance event, especially in StatefulSets.
 A *persistent volume* (PV) is a storage resource created and managed by the Kubernetes API that can exist beyond the lifetime of an individual pod.

-You can use the following Azure Storage data services to provide the persistent volume:
+You can use the following Azure Storage services to provide the persistent volume:

 * [Azure Disk](azure-csi-disk-storage-provision.md)
 * [Azure Files](azure-csi-files-storage-provision.md)
-* [Azure Container Storage][azure-container-storage] (preview).
+* [Azure Container Storage][azure-container-storage]

  As noted in the [Volumes](#volumes) section, the choice of Azure Disks or Azure Files is often determined by the need for concurrent access to the data or the performance tier.